-Scroll down the page to meet your 2022 Candidates (by position) for the upcoming UVSS Board of Directors Election and Referendum.
+Scroll down to meet the candidates running for the UVSS Board of Directors.

 Campaigns & Community Relations

 Hi, I’m Cleo!
 Right now, far too many students are experiencing food and housing insecurity, struggling to pay rent, and dealing with a university that doesn’t prioritize their needs or safety.
 We can do better.
 I am running for Campaign Director because students deserve a strong voice representing them.
 As a student who has experienced, and watched others go through these challenges, I am committed to making real change.
 To do this, I will prioritize the following:

 Affordability is one of my top priorities for UVic students.
 To improve affordability, I would: